 Nangia research group welcomes all students regardless of race, ethnicity, sexual orientation, gender, economic background, disability, or training.
 Our group’s mission is to facilitate learning and growth through a collaborative, inclusive, and nurturing environment.
 We believe that solving scientific problems requires different perspectives, which a diverse group provides.

 Molecular Modeling from Angstroms to Microns!

 - Blood-brain barrier tight junctions

 - Intestinal tight junctions

 - Gram negative bacterial membranes

-We develop computational methods in the areas of nanomedicine, drug delivery, biofilms, catalysis, and dissolution.
-A critical focus of the research is the design of efficient nanosized drug-delivery carriers to target cancer tumor cells.
-In addition to synthetically fabricated carriers, strategies are being developed to modify naturally occurring viruses as drug delivery agents.
-The goal is to advance the field of nanomedicine which holds the key to a new era of cancer treatment.
-Further research effort is on understanding the chemical and mechanical properties in bacterial biofilms essential for designing better antibiotic drugs.
+We develop computational methods in the areas of tight junction architecture, blood-brain barrier, nanomedicine, drug delivery, biofilms, and antibiotic resistance.
+A critical focus of the research is the design of efficient algorithms to study biological interfaces and biophysics.
+The goal is to advance the field of computational biophysics which holds the key to a new era of treatment for multiple diseases.